 I was depressed to hear a few weeks ago of Roberta Flack's passing.
 It was the first headline I read in the news that morning, to which my only response was to embark on a long, meditative walk with the soundtrack supplied by her first half-a-dozen or so albums.
 I don't think I have anything to say about her legacy that hasn't already been expressed elsewhere, but I do have some words about her artistry which I thought I'd share here, along with some of her less widely appreciated songs.

 At some point in my teenage years, when I listened to a lot of hip hop music, I fascinated myself with the production of 90s and 00s hip hop songs -- in particular, I was interested in where all the samples came from.
 A frequent bump of mine one month was Lil Kim's Queen Bitch, which I learnt had sampled Roberta Flack's Hey, That's No Way to Say Goodbye (which itself is a beautiful cover of the Leonard Cohen original).
 If you listen at about 1:50 of the Roberta recording, you can hear the piano phrase that formed the basis of Queen Bitch.
-Though that was my first introduction to the music of Roberta Flack, it wasn't until perhaps a year or so later until I really got into her sound.
+It wasn't until perhaps a year or so later until I really got into her sound.

 'Creamorous' and other blends